-Thames Encroachment Strategy Proponent Body: Environment Agency Status (e.g. statutory, voluntary): Non-statutory Date Produced: 2001 How is this relevant to RBKC?
-2001 The Strategy outlines the Agency's position on development on the Thames tideway between Teddington and Bexley (so inclusive of the RBKC Tideway).
-The strategy outlines the development impacts, that if identified, will be challenged by the Agency, these include; • Reduced storage volume of the river; Change to the flow of the river causing damage to the flood defences, foreshore, banks and fisheries; Reduced access to the river an Reduced access to the river and its flood defences; Loss of or damage to river habitats; Reduced river corridor open space and damage to local landscape character; Pollution entering the wider environment; Loss of or damage to the Than Loss of or damage to the Thames' archaeological heritage; and Reduced opportunities for river-based recreational pursuits; Opportunities / Synergies Constraints / Challenges The river Thames, providing the southern border of RBKC provides an important source of amenity and biodiversity amongst others.
+Thames Encroachment Strategy

+Proponent Body: Environment Agency

+Status (e.g. statutory, voluntary): Non-statutory

+Date Produced: 2001

+How is this relevant to RBKC?

+The Strategy outlines the Agency's position on development on the Thames tideway between Teddington and Bexley (so inclusive of the RBKC Tideway).
+The strategy outlines the development impacts, that if identified, will be challenged by the Agency, these include;

+- Reduced storage volume of the river; - Change to the flow of the river causing damage to the flood defences, foreshore, banks and fisheries; - Reduced access to the river and its flood defences; - Loss of or damage to river habitats; - Reduced river corridor open space and damage to local landscape character; - Pollution entering the wider environment; - Loss of or damage to the Thames' archaeological heritage; and - Reduced opportunities for river-based recreational pursuits;

+Opportunities / Synergies The river Thames, providing the southern border of RBKC provides an important source of amenity and biodiversity amongst others.
 This asset should be taken advantage of by those boroughs in the position to by encouraging tourism, amenity areas and biodiversity and enjoyment and utilisation of the Thames in general.

+Development on the banks of the Thames is not only constrained by the risk of flood but also by the items covered above so care will need to be taken not to propose developments or sites that may cause the afore mentioned damage.

-How can the LDF respond Implications for the SEA / SA The LDF should bear in mind the constraints on development of proximity to the Thames foreshore, particularly when assessing sites in the Site Allocations DPD.
+The LDF should bear in mind the constraints on development of proximity to the Thames foreshore, particularly when assessing sites in the Site Allocations DPD.

 The SA should take into account not only the risk of flooding from the Thames but also other impacts that may arise from development in its vicinity.

+Internet Link (data source): Environment Agency

+Cross References:

-Internet Link (data source): Environment Agency Cross References: National Encroachment Policy for Tidal Rivers and Estuaries.
+National Encroachment Policy for Tidal Rivers and Estuaries.

 PPPSI: National Encroachment Strategy

 Proponent Body: Environment Agency

 Status (e.g. statutory, voluntary): Emerging Strategy

-Date Produced: ТВА
+Date Produced: TBA

 How is this relevant to RBKC?